LorienLV/genarchbench/README.md

 The script will compile the benchmark using GCC.
 Modify it to use other compiler.

-:exclamation: Only PORTED :green_circle: benchmarks have scripts to compile.
-If you are working with a PENDING :orange_circle: benchmark, you will have to manually compile.
+:exclamation: Only <span style="color:green">PORTED</span> benchmarks have scripts to compile.
+If you are working with a <span style="color:orange">PENDING</span> benchmark, you will have to manually compile.
 Check the README of the benchmark to find some help.

 ### Execute a Benchmark